-- Our sales in 1999 would have decreased by about \$690 million, to \$18.7 billion, had the one-time 5% price reduction effective as of January 1, 2000 been in effect for 1999.
-The one-time 5% reduction, which is based on a market pricing review conducted by Ford and us, is designed to make Visteon's prices more competitive with third party competitors. - O Our costs of sales in 1999 would have decreased by about \$142 million, to about \$17.4 billion, primarily as a result of a \$146 million adjustment to profit sharing expense incurred in 1999.
-This adjustment is due to our agreement with Ford that our liability, for profit sharing payments based on Ford's profits made to Ford workers that are assigned to us, will be limited to \$50 million per year in each of 2000-2004. - Our selling, administrative and other expenses in 1999 would have increased by about \$102 million, to about \$776 million, principally as a result of operating Visteon as a stand-alone company.
-These added costs are comprised of incremental corporate costs and, to a lesser extent, incremental insurance and risk management costs. - o Our interest income in 1999 would have decreased by about \$44 million, to \$35 million, as a result of reductions in Visteon's pro forma cash balances.
-Because of an increase in our average outstanding debt levels, our interest expense would have increased by about \$17 million to \$160 million. - As a result of these and other adjustments, our net income would have decreased from \$735 million to \$291 million.
+- Our selling, administrative and other expenses in the first quarter of 2000 would have increased by about \$27 million, to about \$204 million, principally as a result of operating Visteon as a stand-alone company.
+These added costs are comprised of incremental corporate costs and, to a lesser extent, incremental insurance and risk management costs. - Our interest income in the first quarter of 2000 would have decreased by about \$15 million, to \$10 million, as a result of reductions in Visteon's pro forma cash balances.
+Because of a decrease in our average outstanding debt levels, our interest expense would have decreased by about \$3 million to \$45 million. - As a result of these and other adjustments, our net income would have decreased from \$147 million to \$124 million.